cecilym/FantasyDJLineup/readme.txt

 Today's changes:
 1. bigUps no longer increases fuckabilityFactor
 2. Began a gameplay prototype that mimics a game round
-3. Changed file names from dfl to ddl
+3. Changed file names from dfl to fdl
+4. Created fillmein.js to store jokes, gear, names, etc.